ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: System Performance

 \subsection{Sensing Performance of 1D Area}

-To contrast to BS deployments optimized for area‐sensing performance to those tailored for communication coverage, we first consider an elementary one‐dimensional user region along the line \(y=0\), \(x\in[0,1000]\).
+To contrast BS deployments optimized for area‐sensing performance to those tailored for communication coverage, we first consider an elementary one‐dimensional user region along the line \(y=0\), \(x\in[0,1000]\).
 Users (green rectangle) are placed uniformly along this line, and a fixed number of BSs (red triangles) are placed according to two distinct strategies.
 Targets (blue dots) are likewise interspersed along the same line to evaluate sensing performance.
 See Figs. \ref{figure2ab}, \ref{figure4abs}, \ref{figure9ab}, and \ref{figure8abs} for illustration.
-In Fig.~\ref{figure2a}), all BSs lie as close as possible to the communication user line, i.e., above \(y=0\) with their \(x\)–coordinates evenly spaced over \([0,1000]\).
+In Fig.~\ref{figure2a}), all BSs lie as close as possible to the communication user line, i.e., above \(y=0\) with their \(x\)-coordinates evenly spaced over \([0,1000]\).
 This arrangement minimizes the path-loss for each BS-user link, yielding maximal end‐to‐end SNR for purely communication-centric operation.
 By contrast, in Fig.~\ref{figure2b}), to balance the associated sensing signal power and geometry gain requirements, two BSs remain near the target line (at \(y\approx0\)) to preserve low‐attenuation links, while the remaining BSs are shifted in \(y\) to form near‐perpendicular baselines relative to the target line.
 This bi‐static geometry, yielding approximately \(90^\circ\) incidence angles at most targets enhances geometric gain, thereby improving area‐wide sensing accuracy without unduly sacrificing communication performance.
+As shown in Fig. \ref{figure2c}, under the communication constraint the optimal deployment places several BSs near the user region to boost link SNR, while positioning one BS at higher altitude to enhance sensing geometry over the target area, i.e., to increase angular diversity.

 Fig.~\ref{figure6} shows the minimal CRLB as a function of the one‐dimensional region length $L$ and various BS heights.
 In each curve, the region length is increased from 250m to 1000m, and the optimal BS height is selected to minimize the averaged CRLB over all target positions in the interval \([0,L]\).
 Moreover, when \(L\) is multiplied by an integer factor, the optimal BS height \(h^*\) also increases by roughly the same factor.
 This one‐to‐one proportionality between region size and BS height is a direct consequence of the geometric invariance properties.
 Explicitly, scaling the coverage interval by \(\kappa\) only preserves the angular geometry if the BS elevation is scaled by \(\kappa\) as well, as analyzed in Proposition \ref{ScaleInvariance}.
 The dominant effect driving the optimal BS height is the geometric gain in target sensing.
 Increasing the number of BSs in proportion to the region length maintains consistent incidence angles and range spreads, thereby balancing the multiple impact factors in the CRLB across the entire coverage area.
 These numerical findings validate our theoretical derivations and provide concrete guidelines for selecting the BS heights in large‐scale ISAC deployments.